xiaoque/xiaoque.github.io/_posts/Front-end/2014-08-26-simple-progress-bar-pure-css-html5.md

 layout: default
 type: post
 category: Front-end
-title: Simple progress bar using pure CSS and HTML5
+title: Simple Progress Bar Using Pure CSS and HTML5
 description: HTML5 introduced a new element "progress" , which make it much easier to show progess bar.
 In this article, I just wanna share my experience to manipulate this element.
 tag: [HTML5, CSS]
 ---